KrishnaAdhikarii/Blockchain/README.md

   npm install crypto-js

 ## Key Learnings
--**Hashing**: How hash functions ensure data integrity.
+- **Hashing**: How hash functions ensure data integrity.
--**Blockchain Structure**: The role of the previous block's hash in linking blocks.
+- **Blockchain Structure**: The role of the previous block's hash in linking blocks.
--**Validation**: How tampering is detected by recalculating hashes.
+- **Validation**: How tampering is detected by recalculating hashes.
 ## Future Improvements
--Add proof-of-work (PoW) for mining blocks.
+- Add proof-of-work (PoW) for mining blocks.
--Introduce wallets and transactions.
+- Introduce wallets and transactions.
--Implement a peer-to-peer network for distributed consensus.
+- Implement a peer-to-peer network for distributed consensus.